igormironchik/prototyper/README.md

 # This application was written in very difficult circumstances, so here can be a lot of issues.
 I'm sorry for it.
 Testers wanted!
-Al submitted issues will be fixed.
+All submitted issues will be fixed.

 # About